TheSilvered/nest/docs/c_api/c_api-lib_import.md

 **Description:**

-The signarture of a function used to get the constant of a library.
+The signature of a function used to get the constant of a library.

 ---